nero302/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Ivan Simpson-Kent is a PhD candidate in developmental cognitive neuroscience in the Lifespan Cognitive Dynamics lab at the MRC Cognition and Brain Sciences Unit in Cambridge, England.
+My research interests include intelligence (human and otherwise), network neuroscience and education.